 Dr. Zabriskie: Absolutely.
 I think certainly people with a family history of glaucoma.
 It is a familial disease.
 The genetics of glaucoma have not been totally delineated, but it is clearly a familial disease.
 So those with a family history of glaucoma certainly need to be aware of it and be getting regular eye exams.

-Others are it has been shown that in the Hispanic population, that it is also quite prevalent and perhaps even more severe.
+Others are it has been shown that in the Hispanic population, it is also quite prevalent and perhaps even more severe.
 So those are the ones that we watch out for the most carefully.

 Signs and Symptoms of Glaucoma